rinawasabi/cyber-security-data-privacy/BookingSystem/Phase3/auth_test_report.md

 ###  **Reserver**

 **✅ Can do**
 List actions a *Reserver* can do according to specs + actual test results.
 Include visible pages **and** API endpoints.

-Example format:

 * “Can login with own credentials on `/login`”
 * “Can manage own booking events on `/resources`”
-* “Can create/manage reservations on `/reservation”
+* “Can create/manage reservations on `/reservation`”
 *

 ---

 **❌ Cannot do**
 List actions a *Reserver* is correctly blocked from.

-Example format:

 * “Cannot
 * “Cannot
 * “Cannot